jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 // ------------------------------ 2_Experiment ------------------------------ //
-Building on these safety considerations, experimental investigations provided further insights into specific obstacles and mitigation strategies.
+Building on these safety considerations, experimental investigations revealed further insights into specific obstacles and mitigation strategies.
 The experimental investigations mentioned in @chap_2_2 demonstrated that hydrogen self-ignition represents a tangible concern in real-world applications.
 Additionally, @chap_2_2 identified the primary geometrical factors that can precipitate ignition and outlined the necessary modifications to mitigate this risk.
-While the threat of hydrogen self-ignition requires serious consideration, the literature review supported the feasibility of secure hydrogen application, provided that its properties are thoroughly understood and appropriately managed.
+While the threat of hydrogen self-ignition requires serious scrutiny, the literature review supported the feasibility of secure hydrogen application, provided that its properties are thoroughly understood and appropriately managed.
-A critical
-// consideration overused
-consideration emerges when evaluating the transferability of hydrogen applications from the automotive industry to #glspl("swith") for large commercial aircraft, such as the Airbus A350-1000 @link_Airbus_350.
+A critical aspect emerges when evaluating the transferability of hydrogen applications from the automotive industry to #glspl("swith") for large commercial aircraft, such as the Airbus A350-1000 @link_Airbus_350.
 Rather than direct transposition, a systematic approach becomes necessary.
 This involved conducting a series of smaller-scale experimental and numerical studies, progressively advancing toward large aircraft scale.
 Such a methodical progression enables systematic knowledge accumulation while carefully managing the risks associated with scaling up hydrogen technologies in aviation.